-2) We will test - through especially designed experiments that map naturally occurring situations into the laboratory - the incentive compatibility of the "regret" provision discussed earlier, other whisteblower provisions, and various strategies of entrapment.
-We will also design incentive-compatible mechanisms that are likely to undermine attempts of bureaucrats and others to extract bribes (e.g., when buying an apartment or house, or starting a firm) or to overcharge customers (e.g., Prague taxi drivers).
-The latter, for example, is a straightforward translation into an experimental setting of the well-established quality control institution of the mystery shopper paired with something like a three-strikes-and-you-are-out rule.

-3) We will try - again through especially designed experiments that map naturally occuring situations into the laboratory - to improve our understanding of how a society drifts in pervasive, and widely accepted, corruption.
+- 2) We will test through especially designed experiments that map naturally occurring situations into the laboratory the incentive compatibility of the "regret" provision discussed earlier, other whisteblower provisions, and various strategies of entrapment.
+We also will design incentive-compatible mechanisms that are likely to undermine attempts of bureaucrats and others to extract bribes (e.g, when buying an apartment or house, or starting a firm) or to overcharge customers. - 3) We will try through especially designed experiments how a society drifts in pervasive, and widely accepted, corruption.
 And what to do about it.
-An interesting theoretical argument in this context is Tirole's (1996) suggestion that corruption is associated with hysteresis causing the corruption to increase faster than to decrease due to the fact that the corruption "equilibrium" is partially depending on the people's expectations of other people's corruption behavior.
-Expectations are notoriously difficult to control in naturally occuring settings but can be easily controlled in lab settings.
-While Falk & Fischbacher (2002) do not address this issue - which is of obvious importance --, their experimental paradigm lends itself with relatively minor modifications to a test of Tirole's suggestion and, more generally, the study of effective belief-management strategies (e.g., what one could call the Giuliani3 strategy).
+An interesting theoretical argument in this context is Tirole's (1996) suggestion that corruption is associated with hysteresis causing the corruption to increase faster than decrease due to the fact that the corruption "equilibrium" is partially depending on the people's expectations of other people's corruption behavior.

+Expectations, of course, are notoriously difficult to control in naturally occurring settings but can be easily controlled in lab settings.